-Broadwindsor is an enchanting place to grow up, our village offers many resources for our young villagers . . . like everyone else we’re currently in lockdown.
+Broadwindsor is an enchanting place to grow up, our village offers many resources for our young villagers . . . like everyone else we’re cautiously moving out of lockdown.

 Schools: The primary school is in the village.
 The nearest secondary school is Beaminster, 3.2 miles over Clan hill.
 Other options for schools and education in Dorset can be found HERE.